By Crystal Rose, Posted on 16th August, 2018 at 7:38 AM

 The next step during the interview is to ask them about their adored social sites where they connect with their family, friends and colleagues, and where they normally share content.

 Record every interview or take notes of the conversations, of course, with their permission.
+Do you know the social media platform dominated by women?
+It is no other than Instagram.

 2. Conduct A Survey To Gather More Data